cvhkr19/termText/README.md

 # termtext

-A WhatsApp-style real-time chat app that runs entirely in the terminal — a Go WebSocket relay server and a [Bubble Tea](https://github.com/charmbracelet/bubbletea) TUI client.
+A real-time chat app that runs entirely in the terminal — a Go WebSocket relay server and a [Bubble Tea](https://github.com/charmbracelet/bubbletea) TUI client.
 No external chat SDK: the protocol, the hub, and the relay logic are all hand-written.